Our Approach

 We acknowledge and pay our respects to the Yorta Yorta people as the original and ongoing owners and custodians of this land on which our school is built.
 We also acknowledge our neighbouring communities Wemba Wemba and the Baraba Baraba people who have connections with St Joseph’s College.
 We commit ourselves to actively work alongside Indigenous people for reconciliation and justice.

-St Joseph’s College is built on the traditional lands of the Yorta Yorta people, and has strong ties with the local community.
-Approximately 5% of our student numbers identify as Koorie.
+St Joseph’s College is built on the traditional lands of the Yorta Yorta people and we are actively committed to the promotion of dialogue and respect between all cultures.
+Approximately 5% of our student numbers identify as Koorie and we have strong ties with the local Aboriginal community.

-Our Koorie Educator, Auntie Donna Walsh, with the support of Mr Adam Prime, works closely with staff, students, parents and the wider community to ensure that our students get the best educational outcome when they graduate from St Joseph’s College.
+Our Koorie Educator Aunty Donna Walsh, Aboriginal School Community Connector Aunty Vicki Walker, and College Leader - Enrichment & Inclusion Adam Prime work closely with staff, students, parents and the wider community to ensure our students get the best educational outcome when they graduate from St Joseph’s College.

-Both Auntie Donna and Mr Prime work with staff on protocols, and in the classrooms and draw on the rich knowledge and support of our two local park rangers, Greta and Hilda, who visit classrooms and conduct cultural lessons in the bush.
+Aunty Donna, Aunty Vicki and Mr Prime work with staff on protocols, and in the classrooms and draw on the rich knowledge and support of our local elders and park rangers who visit our classrooms and conduct cultural lessons in the bush.

 We have many initiatives that specifically focus on improved outcomes: